Halloween Online - The Internet's largest resource for quality Halloween information, articles, instruction and entertainment.

 Halloween Guide and Ideas

-HALLOWEEN SAFETY
+HALLOWEEN SAFETY FOR PETS

 If you work in a pet store, remember that this is the time of year that can be deadly for black cats.
 Some sick people who play at being what they'll call a Satanist will buy them to "sacrifice" If you can, don't take any black cats or sell them during October.

-Dogs can have lethal tails, wagging all over the place.
+Dogs can have lethal tails, wagging them over the place.
 Don't leave any lighted candles or Jack-O-Lanterns where they could be knocked over by a swinging tail or by a curious cat.
 Not only could your pet start a fire but they could severely burn themselves in the process.

-Masks on your cat or dog may sound cute but it's best to forget adding that to a pet costume.
+Masks on your cat or dog may sound cute, but it's best to forget adding that to a pet costume.
 Animals depend on their vision to let them know what's going on and even the nicest dog can get snippy if he can't see what's around him.
 If you do decide to "torture" your pet with a mask, make sure that the eye holes are big enough for them to see peripherally.

 If you are having a indoor party, make sure that you put your dog or cat in a room where they won't be disturbed.
 Unless your pet is ultra friendly and doesn't mind loud noises, music and lots of people you should keep them separate for the night.
 Also, be careful your cat or dog doesn't dart out through the open door as you hand out candy.
 Best bet is to just put them in a room with some food and water for the night and check on them once in a while to let them know everything is fine.

-HALLOWEEN COUNTDOWN SITEMAP HALLOWEEN LINKS HALLOWEEN JOKES HOME
+HALLOWEEN LINKS HALLOWEEN JOKES HOME

-Link to Halloween Online About Halloween Online Reprint Information Terms of Use
+Sitemap About Halloween Online Reprint Information Terms of Use

 Halloween Online is the single largest resource for quality Halloween information, articles, instruction and entertainment on the Internet.